-In Modern Languages pupils experience a range of varied activities to develop their skills in Listening, Talking, Reading and Writing to ultimately enhance their learning of Spanish, French and Mandarin.
+In Modern Languages, pupils experience a wide range of activities which develop their skills in Listening, Talking, Reading and Writing to ultimately enhance their learning of Spanish and French.
 In S1-S3 pupils enjoy 3 periods a week of Spanish and in S3 pupils work towards gaining the SQA Modern Languages Life and Work Award.
-In addition to this, learners in S1 and S2 have a rotational 12 week taster of Mandarin and French.
-From S3, pupils can choose to study French and Mandarin as well as Spanish.
+In addition to this, learners in S1 and S2 have a taster of French.
+From S3, pupils can choose to study French as well as Spanish.

-In September every year, we celebrate the European Day of Languages in a number of ways: S1 design posters to include greetings in other European languages and include interesting facts about these countries; S2 try out their knowledge in a quiz; S3 polish their vocal chords with a Eurovision Song Contest and senior pupils are treated to a Spanish/French film festival.
-This day gives our learners a chance to reflect on the importance of language learning in the 21st Century as well as providing pupils with a wider cultural experience and raising awareness of the range of languages available to study.
+In September every year, we celebrate the European Day of Languages in a number of ways: S1 design posters to include greetings in other European languages and interesting facts; S2 try out their knowledge in a European quiz; S3 polish their vocal chords with a Eurovision Song Contest and senior pupils are treated to a Spanish/French film festival.
+This day gives our learners the chance to reflect on the importance of language learning in the 21st Century as well as providing pupils with a wider cultural experience and raising awareness of the range of languages available to study.

-Throughout the year, learners have the opportunity to use their language practically with our Spanish, French and Mandarin Foreign Language Assistants as well as attending various cultural events to broaden their horizons with regards to modern language learning.
+Throughout the year, learners have the opportunity to use their language practically and attend various cultural events such as the cinema, plays, business brunches etc to broaden their horizons with regards to modern language learning.
+We are fortunate that we can address Global Citizenship easily through Modern Languages and we incorporate this regularly through topics such as Nicaragua, Oscar Romero and Voces Inocentes.